Cannabis May Not Aid Sleep Problems in the Long Run

 Frequent users may build up a tolerance to beneficial effects

 While the researchers observed medical cannabis to have an overall positive effect on promoting better sleep in chronic pain patients, the researchers believe that long-term frequent use can result in the buildup of tolerance to the sleep-promoting effects of the drug.

 In fact, frequent medical cannabis use was associated with more problems waking up at night and falling asleep.

 “This may signal the development of tolerance,” the researchers wrote in the paper.
 They also note that more frequent cannabis users may be suffering from greater levels of pain, or be depressed/anxious, and this could be the result of the additional sleep problems.

 Due to the observational nature of the study, which relies on patient self-reporting, it cannot conclusively point to tolerance as the cause of these effects.

 "These findings have large public health impacts considering the aging of the population, the relatively high prevalence of sleep problems in this population, along with the increasing use of medicinal cannabis,” the researchers concluded.

 Dr David Meiri was one of the researchers involved in this new sleep study.
-Speaking to he promoted a more holistic view of cannabis treatment.
+Speaking to Analytical Cannabis in September last year, he promoted a more holistic view of cannabis treatment.

 “If you look in very specific and narrow window on pain, you would say [cannabis is] not good.
 If you look how I think you should look on cannabis policy – more holistic and doing other things that are related to pain and depression, sleep, anxiety – now you're treating all of them and the patient is much, much better.
 If you look just to measure a very, very narrow question, then you will fail.”